Jack-42/winapi-examples/README.md

 # winapi-examples
-A Visual Studio project containing examples using the WinAPI and the C programming language.
+This repository contains examples using the WinAPI and the C programming language.

 All examples use Unicode only.

+The projects are created using Visual Studio 2019 and are contained in the solution file winapi-examples.sln.